Trade directory · Dothan metro · Alabama

 4

-Secure minimum $300,000 general liability insurance from approved carrier.
-Provide proof of coverage to licensing board.
+Secure required general liability insurance minimums and any bonding requirements.
+Provide proof of coverage to licensing board before license issuance.

 5